How to Find Your GU272 Ancestor

 Judy Riffel: Professional Genealogist, Raton Rouge, Louisiana: Judy has served as the lead genealogist for the research conducted by the Georgetown Memory Project.
 Judy includes a list of links to media articles covering the GU272 and useful repositories in Louisiana.

 African Roots is a website built by GU272 descendant Patricia Bayonne-Johnson who hired Genealogist Judy Riffle to help you research her Iberville Parish family and discovered her connection to the enslaved peoples sold by Georgetown University.
 Her site covers her other ancestral lines as well, but does include information on her Butler family – her direct ancestors Nace and Biby Butler were included in the Georgetown sale.
-Patricia also has extensive knowledge of descendants of the Butler line that may not be include in the NEHGS GU272 database.
+Patricia also has extensive knowledge of descendants of the Butler line that may not be include in the American Ancestors GU272 database.
 She is a good person to contact if you are looking for more information on the Butler family.

 The Lost Jesuit Slaves of Maryland with Richard Cellini, Esq. - Broadcast in History An interview with Richard Cellini on the GU272 that remained in Maryland.